grmlin/gremlinjs-website/docs/api.md

 called, when the element leaves the dom.
 Can be used to unbind event handlers and such

+### attributeDidChange()

+`function attributeDidChange(String attributeName, previousValue, value)`

+called, when an attribute of the dom element changed

 ## Component

 ### el